json420/degu/doc/degu.server.rst

 And your ``app.on_connect()`` callable must return ``True`` when the connection should be accepted, or return ``False`` when the connection should be rejected.
+It will be called after a new TCP connection has been accepted, but before any HTTP requests have been handled via that TCP connection.

 For example: